markyoder/wasp_clone/wasphive/README.md

 value in the set described by the relative path, and if that value is a number, then that value will be used to determine the largest allowed value for the element being validated.

+7. __MinValExc__ The value of this element in the input must be strictly greater than the element's MinValExc to pass this restriction check.
+If this element exists in the input and it does not have a value that is a number, then it will fail this check.
+However, if this element does not exist at all in the input, then this validation check will not fail - that is delegated to the MinOccurs check.
+Most often, this restriction will have a constant that will contain the lowest exclusive value allowed for the element.
+For example, 0.0 denotes that this element must be greater than zero.
+Rarely, this rule may have a lookup path that defines a relative path into the parse tree from the current element.
+If there is a single value the set described by the relative, and if that value is a number, then that value will be used to determine the lowest exclusive value allowed for the element being validated.